sasabosnic/rgz/pass.md

 # Manage passwords with openssl(1) and oathtool(1)

-[pass](/bin/pass) is a password manager writen in shell and powered by [openssl(1)](https://man.openbsd.org/openssl.1) and [oathtool(1)](http://www.nongnu.org/oath-toolkit/oathtool.1.html).
+[pass](/bin/pass) is a password manager written in shell and powered by [openssl(1)](https://man.openbsd.org/openssl.1) and [oathtool(1)](http://www.nongnu.org/oath-toolkit/oathtool.1.html).